CARTAvis/manual_source/source/image_visualization.rst

    </video>

-The performance of tiled rendering can be customized with the preferences dialogue, **File** -> **Preferences** -> **Performance**.
+The performance of tiled rendering can be customized with the preferences dialog, **File** -> **Preferences** -> **Performance**.
 The default values are chosen to assure raster images are displayed efficiently with sufficient accuracy.
 Advanced users may refine the setup if necessary.
 For example, when accessing a remote backend under a poor internet condition, compression quality might be lowered down a bit to make the tile data smaller.
 Note that a lower compression quality might introduce noticeable artifacts on the raster image.
 Please adjust with caution.
 Alternatively, users may enable the low bandwidth mode, which will reduce required image resolutions by a factor of 2 (so that image will look a bit blurry) and cursor responsiveness from 200 ms to 400 ms (HDF5 images: from 100 ms to 400 ms).
 Under good internet conditions, users may enable streaming image tiles while zooming to see progressive updates of image resolutions at different zoom levels.

 .. raw:: html